Stream of Consciousness : Short Video Composite

 To see a tutorial of how to approach this assignment using Adobe Premier Pro CC, you can watch the following playlist of video tutorials:

-If you want to take the time to download the audio and video resources used in this demo, you can navigate to the MAT-120 student resources directory to individually download them.
+If you want to take the time to download the audio and video resources used in this demo, you can navigate to the MAT-120 student resources directory to download them as a zipped file folder.

 Something that is NOT in the video demos above is how to save your entire project out for use on a different computer.
-To avoid needing to relink your project assets each time you move from one computer to the next, you ned to transcode the work.
+To avoid needing to relink your project assets each time you move from one computer to the next, you need to “Collect Files and Copy to a New Location.”
 Do the following:

 - Go to File > Project Manager

-- Select the “Consolidate and Transcode” radio button
+- Select the “Collect Files and Copy to a New Location” radio button

 - Be sure that you are saving the files in the place you intend under “Destination Path”.

 - If you still plan on editing the work later, be sure that the “Exclude unused clips” checkbox is NOT selected.
 If, however, you are saving a copy for uploading to the server when the project is complete, you should exclude any unused clips to make the project folder smaller.

 - You can leave other settings at their software default.
 Then click the “OK” button in the bottom left of the window.